 Korean is a language spoken almost exclusively in both Korean Republics, as well as one Chinese Prefecture.
 Around 80 million people speak Korean.
 There is some dispute over the language family to which it might belong.
 It presently uses a writing system called Hangul.

-This page provides access to online courses, Korean/English/Korean dictionaries, cultural information, grammar, vocabulary, writing form and characters - Hangul & Hanja, podcasts, Free and Fee-based software, other selected resources and general information.
+This page provides access to online courses, Korean/English/Korean dictionaries, grammar, vocabulary, writing form and characters - Hangul & Hanja, podcasts, cultural information, free and fee-based software, other resources and information.

 - Let’s Learn Korean

-Vowels & Consonants through to tenses.
-This can be extended through Let’s Learn Korean [New] which provides 20 lessons.
+Vowels & Consonants through to conversation.
+Extended through Let’s Learn Korean [New] which adds 20 lessons.

 - Mr Oh’s Learn Korean

 Lessons, Hanja classes, technical notes, discussion forum, crash course, links.

 ‘The objective of this project is to assist in learning/teaching intermediate level college Korean by providing a direct online access to the audio, visual and written materials accompanying the text’.
 Check the “How to Use” section.

 - Sogang Korean Program